Strong Minds – Early Years

 - Access to Strong Minds -Early Years Members Portal for one year

 The package includes:

-- The three primary theories of positive psychology which underpin intrinsic motivation, positive emotions, creativity and goal achievement
+- Two of the primary theories of positive psychology which underpin intrinsic motivation, positive emotions and creativity.

 INFORMATION FOR PARENTS/CARERS